Configure Destination NAT Using Dynamic

 In the following example topology, clients want to reach servers that are hosting web applications in the cloud.
 An external Elastic Load Balancer (ELB) connects to firewalls, which connect to internal ELBs that connect to the servers.
 Over time, Amazon Web Services (AWS), for example, adds (and removes) IP addresses for the FQDN assigned to the internal ELBs based on the demand for services.
 The flexibility of using an FQDN for NAT to the internal ELB helps the policy to resolve to different IP addresses at different times, making destination NAT easier to use because the updates are dynamic.

 - Create an address object using the FQDN of the server to which you want to translate the address.

 - SelectandObjectsAddressesAddan address object byName, such aspost-NAT-Internal-ELB.

 - SelectFQDNas theTypeand enter the FQDN.
 In this example, the FQDN isielb.appweb.com.

 - On theTranslated Packettab, in the Destination Address Translation section, selectDynamic IP (with session distribution)as theTranslation Type.

-- ForTranslated Address, select the address object you created for the FQDN, IP netmask or IP range.
+- ForTranslated Address, select the address object you created for the FQDN.
 In this example, the FQDN ispost-NAT-Internal-ELB.

 - ForSession Distribution Method, select one of the following: